 On This Page:

-The Glossary activity allows users to create a list of terms and definitions, as in a dictionary, that course participants can search or browse.
+The Glossary activity allows users to create a collection of terms and definitions, as in a dictionary, that course participants can search or browse.
 Teachers can restrict access to a Glossary so that only they can create entries, or they can allow students to add new entries as well.
 Instructors can also set up a glossary block to display glossary entries on the course homepage.

 - On your course page, click Turn editing on (top right).
 Editing icons and links will appear.

 - Locate the Section of your course page where you will add the activity.
 (If you are using the Collapsed topics format, open the Section.)

 - In the Section, click + Add an activity or resource.
 The Add an activity or resource chooser will open.

 - In the Add an activity or resource chooser, select Glossary.
 A description will be displayed at right.